Papyrological Institute

 Complaint to the head of police.
 3rd cent.
 BC.

 This papyrus comes from mummy cartonnage, the white colour being the chalk from the stucco.
-When the man of the house was visiting the temple some thugs entered his house and robbed the women there from their clothing, which was often the most expensive possession people had…
+When the man of the house was visiting the temple some thugs entered his house and robbed the women there of their clothing, which was often the most expensive possession people had…

 Click here for Greek text and translation in DDbDP.